panteng/lean-grid/README.md

-# Lean-Grid
+# lean-grid

-A dead simple css grid system for dashboard webapps.
-No bullshit.
+A dead simple CSS grid layout system for dashboard websites.

 ![Demo](https://raw.githubusercontent.com/panteng/lean-grid/master/demo.png)

-IE 10+ supported.
-For IE 9 support, please use [Flexibility](https://github.com/10up/flexibility) with Lean-Grid.
+All major browsers and IE 10+ supported.
+If you want IE 9 supported, please use [Flexibility](https://github.com/10up/flexibility) together with lean-grid.

 ## Usage

-Install via NPM:
+Install via npm:

     npm install lean-grid

-If you know how to use Bootstrap Grid System, you know how to use Lean-Grid.
+If you know how to use Bootstrap Grid System, you know how to use lean-grid.

     <div class="grid">
         <div class="grid-row">